Same Reality, Different Perspective

 Always about trusting our Father—trusting His character, His heart.

-Always about maintaining the right perspective, one that's seeped in, saturated with, and shaped by His true Word.
+Always about maintaining a righteous perspective, one that's seeped in, saturated with, and shaped by His true Word.

-Always about believing He'll do what He said He'll do.
+Always about believing in our core that He will indeed do what He's said He will do.

-When we do this, day in and day out, we'll find ourselves coming into and living out His holy purposes, even in the midst of less-than-desirable, lowly environments.
+When we do this, day in and day out, we'll find ourselves coming into and living out His righteous purposes, even in the midst of less-than-desirable environments.

 Which, sadly, is exactly what the Israelites did not do.

-But, glory hallelujah, exactly what the Savior did!
+But, glory hallelujah, is exactly what the Savior did!